Skip to Content

 Caring for a Pet:

 Pets can help improve mental health for various reasons.
-The oxytocin released during touch, the movement involved in exercising or caring for our pets, and the unconditional positive regard that many pets – especially dogs – provide us are all elements that can contribute to improved mood.
+The oxytocin released during touch, the movement involved in exercising or caring for our pets, and the unconditional positive regard that many pets – especially dogs – provide us all contribute to improved mood.

 SOURCE: Beetz, A., Uvnäs-Moberg, K., Julius, H., & Kotrschal, K. (2012).
 Psychosocial and psychophysiological effects of human-animal interactions: the possible role of oxytocin.
 Frontiers in psychology, 3, 234. https://www.frontiersin.org/articles/10.3389/fpsyg.2012.002344

-Although less accessible during this time of COVID-social distancing, physical contact and synchronized breathing activities – like experienced during a choir practice- can improve mood and decrease depression symptoms.
-As you are able, even during this time of isolation, quarantine, and social distancing, take advantage of any safe opportunities you can find to physically connect (for example, with people already living in your home).
+Sometimes less accessible, physical contact and synchronized breathing activities – like those experienced during choir practice- can improve mood and decrease depression symptoms.
+As you are able, take advantage of any safe opportunities you can find to physically connect (for example, with people already living in your home).

 Our emotional brains are part of a system in our body called our limbic system.
-This limbic system is an open-loop system- it’s why premature infants have better survival rates when they experience skin-to-skin contact and it’s why psychotherapy offered online usually doesn’t feel quite as helpful as in-person sessions.
+This limbic system is an open-loop system- it’s why premature infants have better survival rates when they experience skin-to-skin contact.
+It’s also why psychotherapy offered online usually doesn’t feel as helpful as in-person sessions.
 Connecting our limbic system to another person’s limbic system can help us sync up and soothe our nervous systems.

 Physical Contact:

-If you are socially distancing simultaneously with a spouse, partner, or roommate, be intentional about physically connecting.
-Scheduling time for physical affection – intimate or platonic – can be a way to care for yourself during an intense season such as isolating during this pandemic.
+Be intentional about physically connecting.
+Scheduling time for physical affection – intimate or platonic – can be a way to care for yourself, especially during more intense or challenging life seasons.

 SOURCE: Kai MacDonald & Tina Marie MacDonald (2010) The Peptide That Binds: A Systematic Review of Oxytocin and its Prosocial Effects in Humans, Harvard Review of Psychiatry, 18:1, 1-21, DOI: 10.3109/10673220903523615